About Pear

 Category Overview

 Fruits are generally high in natural sugars, water, and vitamin C. Some fruits have more lysine than arginine, such as papaya, mango, apricot, apple, pear, figs, and avocado.
-These fruits can help prevent or lessen herpes outbreaks, as lysine can counteract the effects of arginine.
+These fruits can help stunt or lower herpes outbreaks, as lysine can counteract the effects of arginine.
 Other fruits have more arginine than lysine, such as oranges, tangerines, grapes, bananas, strawberries, and kiwis.
 These fruits can still be consumed in moderation, as they have other health benefits.Pears are a good source of dietary fiber and contain several essential nutrients.

 They are low in calories, making them a smart choice for weight management.